Skip to main content

 Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA)

 The Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA) ensures that mental health and substance abuse services receive fair treatment in insurance coverage, promoting equality in healthcare access.
-Under the law, ABA is an included service if the condition ABA is being used to address is covered.
+Under the law, applied behavior analysis (ABA) is an included service if the condition ABA is being used to address is covered.
 Services funded through insurance should be provided in the child’s natural environment, which includes school-based settings.
 Families must work directly with their insurance provider to determine whether a child is eligible for services under their health insurance.

 Learn MoreClick the button to learn more